DarkSeraphim/dora/README.md

-# Dora the web server
+# Dora, a git backed web server

-Dora is a web server that serves static content from a github repository.
+Dora is a web server that serves static content from a git repository.

+It is known to work with GitHub, although it probably also works with Gitlab or Gitea.

-You supply it with a github repository url and a deploy key.
+You supply it with a repository url and a deploy key.
 On start-up Dora clones the repo and starts serving files.

-Optionally you can configure a github webhook to get update-on-push.
+Optionally you can configure a webhook to get update-on-push functionality.

-By default Dora only serves files from a sub-directory named "public", but you can override this.
+By default, Dora only serves files from a sub-directory named "public".
+You can override this, see Configuration below.

 ## Configuration